Potential Measles Exposure Is Reported By Authorities At Newark Liberty International Airport

 “Two doses of measles vaccine are about 97 percent effective in preventing measles,” said state epidemiologist, Dr. Christina Tan.
 “We urge everyone to check to make sure they and their family members are up-to-date on measles/mumps/rubella (MMR) vaccine and all other age-appropriate immunizations.”

-According to the document released in relation to the potential measle exposure at Newark Liberty International Airport, it is advised that people who have not been immunized for the measles “to stay home (quarantine) and away from work, school, and public places for 21 days to ensure you/your child do not become infected and pass measles to others.”
+According to the document released by the New Jersey Department of Health in relation to the potential measles exposure at Newark Liberty International Airport, it is advised that people who have not been immunized for the measles “to stay home (quarantine) and away from work, school, and public places for 21 days to ensure you/your child do not become infected and pass measles to others.”

 For those who are concerned that they might have become infected with measles, it is advised you look out for the following symptoms according to the Centres for Disease Control and Prevention (CDC).